 AFTER THE RAIN is both metaphorical and literal, as GAVRILOVIC hints at the moment after the rain stops and the world is reborn and refreshed—a time of purification.
 And yet, rain can take the figurative forms of rain of conspiracies or political rains as well as the rains of hope.
 His vision is of the tension between the relentless expansion of human civilization and the animal world and how the urbane and the wild vie for space often overlap.
 Gavrilovic’s goal is to shed light on human progress reflected in the heights and glass of architectural monuments, while the organic world of nature is never far away and will never disappear despite the consequences of humanity’s world-building.

 GAVRILOVIC’s visual style employs elements of comic book art, stained glass complexity, and saturated primary colors that showcase his finely tuned drawing skills.
 One is never done observing a work by Gavrilovic.
-The sheer detail of his work is borne of multiple sketches first in his artist’s journal which is then carefully recast to larger surfaces.
+The sheer detail of his work is borne of multiple sketches first in his artist’s journal which are then carefully recast to larger surfaces.
 The startling results depict friction of the coexistence of the natural world and the fabricated ones—both beautiful and reverent.

 Marko Gavrilovic’s “After The Rain” exhibition is now on Mash Gallery until August 14, 2021.
-Our hours of operation are Tuesday—Saturday from 10am-6pm.
+Our hours of operation are Tuesday—Saturday from 10 am-6 pm.